 - To protect the rights, property, or safety of Motus or others, or to assist in the investigation of fraud or any other unlawful activity;

 - As part of a merger, partial or complete acquisition, bankruptcy, asset sale, financing, consolidation, restructuring, liquidation, or similar corporate transaction.
-In the event of a corporate transaction that would result in the transfer of User information, Motus would inform Users via their most recent e-mail address on record with Motus and a prominent notice on the Motus.com website.
-Motus may share information with any of our parent companies, subsidiaries, joint ventures, or companies under common control with us;
+In the event of a corporate transaction that would result in the transfer of User information, Motus would inform Users via their most recent e-mail address on record with Motus and a prominent notice on our website(s).

 - To transfer any aggregate or anonymized information, provided that no individual could be identified by the information;

 - Under any other circumstance to which the User consents after being notified.

 We may share your personal information with our parent companies, subsidiaries, joint ventures, or companies under common control with us where it is in our legitimate interests to do so for internal administrative purposes (for example, for corporate strategy, compliance, auditing and monitoring, research and development and quality assurance).

 We may also disclose and use anonymized, aggregated reporting and statistics about Users for the purpose of internal reporting or reporting to our group or other third parties, and for our marketing and promotion purposes.
 None of these anonymized, aggregated reports or statistics will enable our Users to be personally identified.